caterpillarC15/pushscripts/README.md

 ### Branch Structure 🌳

-We maintain two main branches:
+We maintain a single main branch:
-- `main`: Production-ready code
+- `main`: Production and development code
-- `develop`: Development and feature integration

 Development Workflow:
-1. All new features should be developed on `develop` branch
-2. Create feature branches from `develop` for specific features
+1. Create feature branches from `main` for new features
-3. Development-only files (branding/, devdocs.md) should stay in `develop`
-4. When ready for release, merge `develop` into `main`
+2. Submit pull requests to merge changes back into `main`
+3. Keep commits clean and conventional using PushScripts
+4. Ensure all tests pass before merging

 ## Project Structure 📁